What Are The Causes of Anger?

 Shalom Retreats—Breaking Through The Old Story

 I believe that the true cause of anger is being out of touch with ourselves and our actual nature as loving beings.
-We are born into this world
+We are born into this world to love and be loved and along the way we get bumped around by life until we lose ourselves in trying to please others and survive.

 We stuff down our feelings, sometimes imploding and harming ourselves and sometimes exploding out and harming others.
+We lose our way.

 Shalom Retreats have helped people for over 40 years work through their stuck feelings in a loving, caring and safe environment.